guoqingbao/Pathofusion/README.md

 After the models trained (or using trained models provided), you can predict the heatmaps of unknown histological slides using BrainPredction.py and BrainPredction-CD276.py.

 ### 6. The fusion
-BrainPredction.py provides functions for fusion.
+BrainPredction.py provides functions for fusion of multimodal whole-slide images.

 ### 7. Multimodal overlap analysis
 Please refer to BrainPositivePercent.py.